c0linw/iBMSC/README.md

 **BMSdori**
 =====
+* IMPLEMENTED:
+  * Note colors set based on known Bandori note labels.
+  * Sliderbodies implemented for Bandori-style cross-lane slides.
+  * LN drawing functions modified to support colored notes.
 * TODO:
-  * Set note color based on known Bandori note labels
+  * Include fever activation notes in Bandori note tag checks
-      * PROGRESS:
-          * Added code to change color of notes.
-Works for regular notes, slides, flicks, sliderends, and skill notes
-          * "Dangling" sliders are now colored red as a warning.
-This happens when a slider note cannot find a corresponding sliderend after it.
-				* "Dangling" sliderends should also be colored red.
-		  * Fever activation notes not accounted for yet.
-Simply forgot to add them in my checks, easy fix later
-  * Render lines between slide notes for easier visualization
-      * PROGRESS:
-          * Poggers we got sliderbodies boi
-		  * Need to check for the first offscreen slider note so sliderbodies that go offscreen will still be rendered
-  * Make LNs render properly
-		* err i kinda broke it. damn.
   * Create blank file with WAV labels preset for Bandori charts
 	  * The more I test, the more I realize how badly I need this feature